-Ferrari has revealed its all-new 296 GTB, a mid-engined supercar with a brand new plug-in V6 powertrain, shorter, sharper chassis and a fresh new look.
-Don’t, however, mistake this V6-powered mid-engined Ferrari for being a junior ‘Dino’-style entry-level model, because with a combined power output of 818bhp and a price point expected to be the thick end of £230,000, it’s anything but.
-Neither is it a direct F8 replacement, with Ferrari continuing production of the pure V8 model for now.
+This is the Ferrari 296 GTB, a brand new mid-engined supercar with a plug-in V6 powertrain, shorter, sharper chassis and a fresh new look.
+Don’t, however, mistake this V6-powered mid-engined Ferrari for being a junior ‘Dino’-style entry-level model though, because with a combined power output of 818bhp and a price point expected to be the thick end of £230,000, it’s anything but.

 On its own the V6 peaks at 653bhp at 8000rpm, which gives it the highest specific bhp/litre of swept capacity (217bhp) of any production engine aside from the Koenigsegg Jesko (which doesn’t quite count as production, yet).
 It’ll also rev out to a staggering 8500rpm, all inferring that this will be an engine that likes to be worked, rather than be happy wallowing in the mid-range.
 In order to reach these figures, the V6 has incredibly high internal cylinder pressures, requiring the use of a new aluminium alloy for the block’s construction, and a 350-bar injection system feeding fuel into the cylinders.